 The Neighbor, the Wine Glass, and the Wake-Up Call

-He told me he’d just installed a new home theater in his media room and was stepping out for a quick glass of wine before heading back in.
-My instant assumption: tech guy.
-Probably works for the same big company I do—after all, the entire East Side was full of us techies.
+I waved back and did my due diligence with the suburban small talk I’ve always disliked.
+He mentioned he’d just installed a high-end home theater and was stepping out for a quick glass before heading back in.
+My instant assumption: Tech guy.
+Probably worked for the same “Big Tech” firm I did.
+On the East Side, we were everywhere.

-Within a month, he’d be the same person who, while watering his lawn, asked if that was “the wife” moving out of the house.
-I nodded yes.
-He didn’t say much, but the look said enough.
-For the next few years, I avoided him—and most of my other neighbors—until I eventually remarried.
+Within a month, that same neighbor, while watering his lawn, would watch my first wife move her things out of the house.
+I nodded a silent “yes” to his unasked question.
+For the next few years, I avoided him—and most of the neighborhood—until I eventually remarried and found my footing again.

 1. The Career That Never Moved

-He’d worked at the same company as me for over fifteen years—as a software tester.
+He had worked at the same company as me for over fifteen years.
+He was a software tester.
 Same level.
 Same title.
 Same routine.
-He’d never thought about his career beyond the paycheck.
+He had never thought about his career beyond the next paycheck.

 While I felt bad for him, I also thought: he’s lucky he lasted this long.
-Most companies would’ve either forced him to improve or quietly moved him out.
-He’d been hit by the double curse—a bad management chain and a lack of self-driven growth.
+Part of me thought he’d been unusually lucky to last that long.
+In many places, the system would have forced the issue much earlier.
+He’d been hit by the double curse—a weak management chain and no real habit of driving his own growth.

 2. The Financial Cliff

 Then came the real gut punch.
-He was almost bankrupt.
+He was nearly bankrupt.

 Comfort can quietly bankrupt you long before your finances do.